Web GIS: History

+Relationship between general GIS, distributed GIS, Internet GIS, Web GIS, Mobile GIS, Cyber GIS, and computer cartography.

 The history of Web GIS is very closely tied to the history of geographic information systems, Digital mapping, and the World Wide Web or the Web.
 The Web was first created in 1990, and the first major web mapping program capable of distributed map creation appeared shortly after in 1993.
 This software, named PARC Map Viewer, was unique in that it facilitated dynamic user map generation, rather than static images.
 This software also allowed users to employ GIS without having it locally installed on their machine.
 The US federal government made the TIGER Mapping Service available to the public in 1995, which facilitated desktop and Web GIS by hosting US boundary data.
 In 1996, MapQuest became available to the public, facilitating navigation and trip planning, which quickly became a major utility on the early Web.

 In 1997, Esri began to focus on their desktop GIS software, which in 2000 became ArcGIS.
 This led to Esri dominating the GIS industry for the next several years.
 In 2000 Esri launched the Geography Network, which offered some web GIS functions.
 In 2014, ArcGIS Online replaced this, and offers significant Web GIS functions including hosting, manipulating, and visualizing data in dynamic applications.